ziptx/kubernetes-ipv6/README.md

 ```

-At this point you can checking the status.
+At this point you can start checking the status.
 The etcd, apiserver, controller manager, and scheduler should be running, although CoreDNS requires a networking add on before it will start, as mentioned in the init output.

 ```bash
 kubectl get all --all-namespaces